-- 1. Pan-fry the rabbit meat in a non-stick pan (without any added oil) until cooked.
-Set aside, allow to cool, then finely chop. - 2.
-Cook the pearled barley in water until cooked.
-Drain, set aside, allow to cool, then weigh out the required amount (340 grams). - 3.
-In a large mixing bowl, combine the rabbit, barley, apple (finely chopped), and sunflower seeds (finely ground or chopped) and mix thoroughly. - 4.
-Once all ingredients are cool, mix in the plant omega-3 capsule (contents) and CompleteMe Hypo Canine powder. - 5.
+- Pan-fry the goat meat in a non-stick pan (without added oil) until cooked.
+Alternatively, include the goat raw, depending on preference.
+We recommend cooking but some cats prefer raw meat. - 2.
+Steam or microwave the chopped spinach until soft. - 3.
+In a large mixing bowl, combine the goat, spinach, and pumpkin seeds (finely ground or chopped) and mix thoroughly. - 4.
+Once all ingredients are cool, mix in the plant omega-3 capsule (contents) and CompleteMe Hypo powder. - 5.
 Be sure to mix together all the ingredients very well.

 This batch makes approximately 1 kilogram of food.